hyunjimoon/tolzul/🌙amoon()/🌙thesis/🪢strap1(pushpull)/glossary.md

 ## Stakeholder Dynamics

+- **Stakeholder clockspeeds**: The different rates at which various stakeholders (e.g., customers, partners, investors) update their beliefs, make decisions, and require action.
+This temporal misalignment can amplify the complexity of degenerate decision problems.
 - **Stakeholder responsiveness (β)**: Sensitivity parameter measuring how stakeholder commitment probability changes with quality improvements (dimensionless)
 - **Commitment probability**: Likelihood that a stakeholder (customer or partner) will fulfill their role in value creation
 - **Joint optimization**: Decision-making framework that considers multiple stakeholder quality responses simultaneously
 - **Asymmetric sensitivity**: Stakeholders exhibiting different responsiveness patterns to the same quality investments (not conflicting preferences, but different quality sensitivity)

 ## Mathematical Framework